dmentipl/dotfiles/README.md

 The following are not *yet* managed by nix or home-manager.

 - macOS defaults.
-See `base/mac/mac.sh` for details.
+See `base/os/mac.sh` for details.
 To set defaults, run the script as follows

     ```bash
-    bash install/mac.sh
+    bash mac.sh
     ```

 - VS Code extensions.
 Install with the following fish-shell snippet

     ```fish
-    for ext in (jq .recommendations[] -r base/vscode/extensions.json)
+    for ext in (jq .recommendations[] -r base/editor/extensions.json)
       code --install-extension $ext
     end
     ```

-    See `base/vscode/extensions.json` for the list of "recommended" extensions.
+    See `base/editor/extensions.json` for the list of "recommended" extensions.

 - Neovim extensions.
 First, install [paq](https://github.com/savq/paq-nvim) (a package manager) with the following